takecare/skipmediumwall/README.md

 Simple Chrome extension to skip Medium's login/paywall.
 Works based on their policy of not displaying a paywall when navigatin in from links that are shared on Twitter.

+Note: the extension doesn't currently limit the targets it applies the changes to because there are Medium posts shared through custom domains.

 #### Developing

 On your browser open up the extenstions internal page ([here](chrome://extensions/)).
 On the top right, enable "Developer mode".
 A few new buttons should appear at the top of the page.
 Click "Load unpacked".
 On the file browser select this directory/folder.
 You're done.